 - A blogger friend of mine did a more comprehensive post on this topic alone.
 If you want to do a deep dive into how to save money on flights follow that link.

 Not packing correctly can cost you—literally.
 Often, especially if you’re traveling with budget carriers, checked luggage fees can add up to more than the cost of the ticket.
 Baggage is an easy place for you to save big!

 - Consider going carry-on only.
-I’ve been traveling more than four years with just a carry-on.
+I’ve been traveling more than five years with just a carry-on.
 If I can do it for that long, surely you can do it for a long weekend or two-week holiday!
 Also, when packing, don’t fold your clothes, roll them.
 It’s a huge space saver!
 You can even tuck socks and underwear into your shoes to save space!

 - Take an empty bottle of water through security and then fill it up at the water fountain as you wait to board.
 Of course, only do this if you’re traveling through a country with drinkable tap water.

 - Load up on snacks at the grocery store before your flight.
 You are allowed to take most food items through security, just not liquids.
 Packing substantial snacks like nuts, dried fruit, or even homemade sandwiches can help you avoid paying for an in-flight meal or expensive airport restaurant options.

 Tips to Beat Jet Lag

 Jet lag can knock you out for the first few days of your trip, but it doesn’t have to!
 Use the tips below and remember that the best cure really is prevention.